cortexproject/cortex/docs/proposals/scalable-query-frontend.md

 The query frontend maintains a queue per tenant of configurable length (default 100) in which it stores a series of requests from that tenant.
 If this queue fills up then the frontend will return 429’s thus load shedding the rest of the system.

-This is particularly effective due to the “pull” based model from query frontend to queriers.
+This is particularly effective due to the “pull” based model in which queriers pull requests from query frontends.

 ### Query Retries